Why You're Sensitive To Criticism: Impact On Mental Health And Self-Esteem

 Criticism is an inevitable part of life.
-No matter who you are, what you do, or how great you are, at some point, you will face critics.
+No matter who you are, what you do, or how great, at some point, you will face critics.
 Sometimes criticism is constructive; other times, it's not.
 How you handle criticism will greatly impact your quality of life, relationships with other people, and how you move through the world.
 If you find yourself in a situation where you are extremely sensitive to criticism, this can cause problems, especially in certain settings.
-Getting to the bottom of why criticism bugs you will be beneficial both in the short and long terms.
+Getting to the bottom of why criticism bugs you will be beneficial in both the short and long term.

 Getty/AnnaStills